opencog/atomspace/opencog/query/README.md

    patterns),
  * Support for search-order ranking (re-ordering the incoming set, e.g. by priority), or even truncation of the incoming set.
- * Support for the search start location (again, to potentialy limit the total search).
+ * Support for the search start location (again, to potentially limit the total search).
  * Solution acceptance callback, to provide on-the-fly reporting, and limit the total number of groundings reported.